Waidthaler/xapi/README.md

 ### API Versioning

-For the sake of simplicity and flexibility, Xapi does not provide explicit handling of API versions.
-However, as the `request` object is the first argument passed to every handler function, it is possible for clients to specify the desired version via a custom HTTP header, e.g., `X-Xapi-Version`, and have handlers act accordingly, either with internal logic or by dispatching the requests to suitable private functions based on version.
+For the sake of simplicity and flexibility, Xpapi does not provide explicit handling of API versions.
+However, as the `request` object is the first argument passed to every handler function, it is possible for clients to specify the desired version via a custom HTTP header, e.g., `X-Xpapi-Version`, and have handlers act accordingly, either with internal logic or by dispatching the requests to suitable private functions based on version.